 Filter Requirements.
 Most cleanrooms utilize advanced HEPA filtering systems, which clean the air.
 There are several levels of cleanroom; the lowest, ISO-9, has a similar particulate density to what you’d find in most urban air.
 ISO-1, the cleanest, filters for microscopic dust and microbes.

 Boots, Shoe Covers, etc. Often cleanrooms require occupants to wear boots, suits, and masks to limit contamination.
 Alternate critical environments may not need personal protection gear.

-Each critical environment has its own unique cleaning requirements.
+Each critical facility has its own unique cleaning requirements.
 Some can be serviced annually or semi-annually, while others require daily cleaning.
 If a location has been severely neglected it may need a deep cleaning or white glove cleaning treatment- learn more about white-glove cleaning.
-To ensure the best cleaning of a critical environment, a few factors to consider include:
+To ensure the best cleaning, a few factors to consider include:

 • Frequency – Frequency is dependent on the type of work that’s being done and how clean the environment must be.
 Labs, for example, require spotless work areas, while assembly rooms may not.

 • Types of Equipment – Another factor that determines cleaning frequency is the type of equipment that’s being used.
 Dust and particles can damage electronics, servers, and digital scientific equipment.
 More frequent cleaning is essential to keep this type of equipment safe.

 • Cleaning Agents and Equipment – Ultimately, critical environments require precise cleaning chemicals and equipment to be used.
 HEPA-filter vacuums are a must, as are shred-resistant and/or low lint wipes.
 Specialized, low-pH chemicals may be necessary, as well.
 And, shoe-covers (as well as masks and coats, in some cases) should also be worn by cleaning staff.